polarbeargo/Microsoft-Scholarship-Foundation-Course-Nanodegree-Program-50DaysOfUdacity/README.md

     * Automated Machine Learning gives users the option to automatically scale and normalize input features.
     * It also gives users the ability to enable additional featurization, such as missing values imputation(impute with most frequent value), encoding, and transforms.
   * Section 20 Unsupervised Learning:
-    * L-Mean Clustering
+    * K-Mean Clustering
     * PCA
     * Autoencoder
   * Section 21 Semi-supervised learning:
-    * combines the supervised and unsupervised approaches which involves having small amounts of labeled data and large amounts of unlabeled data.
+    * Combines the supervised and unsupervised approaches which involves having small amounts of labeled data and large amounts of unlabeled data.
   * Section 24 Clustering:
     * Density base clustering: Groups members based on how closely they are packed together; can learn clusters of arbitrary shape.
     * Hiratchical clustering: Builds a tree of clusters.